ManasKoti/ByteBattles/README.md

 ## Overview

 * Embark on text-based adventures in this terminal-based RPG!
-* Explore the world, battle enemies, gather loot, craft powerful weapons and armor, and become a legendary hero.
+* Explore the world, battle enemies, gather loot, craft powerful weapons and armor, defeat bosses, level up and become a legendary hero.
-* Currently in active development with new features and challenges on the horizon!
+* Currently in pre-release stage with new features and challenges on the horizon!

 ## Installation and Setup